 Basic Approach (Water)

-To conserve water resources, the Mazda Group promotes activities to eliminate wasteful water use and circulate water resources by treating used water so that it is the same quality as when it was taken from nature.
+To conserve water resources, the Mazda Group promotes activities to eliminate wasteful water use and circulate water resources by treating used water so that it is the same quality as when it was drawn from nature.

-2030 |
+|

-2050 |
+|

 Vision